 - Polished Bore Receptacle located below liner top provides easy tie-backs

 - TMK Ultra FJ premium connection used as an interface between the PBR and the liner top

 Reliable, Safe Operation

-This advanced hanger system, employing a patent-pending stretch-forming technique, provides a superior connection between casing liners and intermediate casing strings.
+This advanced hanger system, employing a patented stretch-forming technique, provides a superior connection between casing liners and intermediate casing strings.
 The PowerScrew’s liner top combines profiled packer elements and hardened slip wickers for reliable hanging and sealing performance.
 In addition, the system’s running tool delivers superior tensile, compressive, and torsional strength, providing for successful deployment and target placement of the liner every time.

 In contrast to many other liner hangers today which require high hydraulic pressure for setting, the PowerScrew utilizes the energy from the top drive to set the tool safely and efficiently, eliminating the need for high setting pressure.
 Top drive rotation provides the energy to helically stretch-form the liner top, allowing the entire hanger body to form against the casing wall.
 This process provides for improved pressure containment, higher hanging capacity, and an overall higher standard of reliability and safety.